This guide will walk you through how to market your restaurant in a way that brings in new customers and makes sure they keep coming back.

 - What does your cash flow look like for the next 6 months?

 - What will happen if you don’t reach your growth goals?
 For example, if you don’t grow by 20% next year, you won’t be able to open a second location, hire a specific position, etc.

 RATE Your Current Paid Marketing ProgramsNext, you need to analyze paid marketing tactics, including online media platforms.
 We use the mnemonic “RATE” to help evaluate which marketing ideas are the most cost-effective to help you spread the word.
 RATE stands for:

 What will entice people to eat at your restaurant?

 Will your ad actually be seen?

-Let’s take a look at how some common Restaurant Marketing techniques stack up.
+Let’s take a look at how some common restaurant advertising ideas stack up.
 The following information is “typical” but you can add your region’s actual numbers in the grid.

 Display Ads: Appear in ad space on websites who participate on Google Display Network.